rktrlng/arm-toolchain-build-scripts/README.md

 # ARM toolchain build scripts

-Scripts for building a gcc-based ARM toolchain on Linux (target=arm-none-eabi).
+Scripts for building a gcc-based ARM toolchain on Linux (target=arm-none-eabi) for building for the Cortex-M4 line of ARM processors, using hardware floating point instructions and calling conventions.

 Based almost entirely on YAGARTO build scripts by Michael Fischer:

    - home: http://www.yagarto.org/
    - source: http://sourceforge.net/projects/yagarto/

+The target is arm-none-eabi, and gcc is built with the following multilibs:

+    .;
+    thumb;@mthumb
+    thumb/thumb2;@mthumb@march=armv7
+    thumb/armv6-m;@mthumb@march=armv6-m
+    thumb/cortex-m4/float-abi-hard/fpuv4-sp-d16;@mthumb@mcpu=cortex-m4@mfloat-abi=hard@mfpu=fpv4-sp-d16

+When building your programs the CFLAGS you want are:

+    -mthumb -mcpu=cortex-m4 -mfloat-abi=hard -mfpu=fpv4-sp-d16

+You may also want:

+    -mthumb-interwork -mlittle-endian

 ### Build